-Chédiak-Higashi syndrome is rare.
-Inheritance is autosomal recessive.
+Chédiak-Higashi syndrome is a rare, autosomal recessive primary immunodeficiency disorder that involves phagocytic cell defects.
 The syndrome is caused by a mutation in the LYST (lysosomal trafficking regulator; CHS1) gene.
 Giant lysosomal granules develop in neutrophils and other cells (eg, melanocytes, neural Schwann cells).
 The abnormal lysosomes cannot fuse with phagosomes, so ingested bacteria cannot be lysed normally.